You are here

 - Greenhouse Gas Releases (total CO2 metric tons).

 In addition, additional compliance information about non-major facilities regulated by the Clean Water Act National Pollutant Discharge Elimination System is available for 2012.
-The 2012 Clean Water Act Annual Noncompliance Report was posted on the site, and data from the report were added to the 2012 Water State Dashboards.
+The 2012 Clean Water Act Annual Noncompliance Report was posted on the site, and data from the report were added to the 2012 EPA/State Water Dashboards.

 Other improvements are noted on the ECHO What’s New page.
 The next ECHO update will include updated bulk data download files by statute along with a facility linkage file.
 The next major release will feature modernized search offerings for the Clean Water Act.